It is 30 years ago since the mini-series Brides Of Christ debuted on ABC.

 The series collected five TV Week Logie awards the following year — including two awards for Josephine Byrnes (Most Popular Actress In A Telemovie Or Mini-Series and Most Outstanding Actress On Australian TV), Most Popular New Talent for Kym Wilson, Most Popular Telemovie Or Mini-Series and Most Outstanding Telemovie Or Mini-Series.

 The series also won AFI (now AACTA) awards for Best Mini Series or Telefeature, Best Achievement in Direction in a Television Drama, Best Screenplay in a Television Drama and Best Performance by an Actress in a Leading Role in a Television Drama (Lisa Hensley).

-ABC re-run the series in November 1992, and Network Ten screened it again over three nights in October 1993.
+ABC re-run the series in November 1992, and Network Ten screened it again over three nights in October 1993, before it returned to ABC for another run in January 1997.
 It was released on DVD and was more recently available on ABC iView.